george-toma/reinforcement-learning/README.md

 # reinforcement-learning
-The scope of this project is to try reinforcement learning algorithm on a 1D geometrical shape.
-In a matrix the agent tries to design the 1D shape on a matrix in the orientation desired by the user.
+The scope of this project is to try reinforcement learning algorithm (QLearning) on a 1D geometrical shape.
+In a matrix the agent tries to design a 1D shape with a certain orientation.
+The matrix size can be configured  under Game.java object.

-Note that the user should validate if the shape or desired orientation is correct or not in the matrix.
+At this moment the target 1D shape is as follow:
+ 0 0 0 0
+ 0 0 0 0
+ 0 0 0 0
+ 1 1 1 1

+ The agent will constantly try to create the needed shape and orientation.

 This project uses https://github.com/chen0040/java-reinforcement-learning

+Tested with JDK 17.